Aiven-Open/klaw-docs/CONTRIBUTING.md

 - Make small and incremental PRs.
 - The code changes relate to one specific topic.
 - Every PR should have one specific goal (and if you add that goal in your description - all the better).
-- Rather do multiple smaller PRs than one big one!
-PRs with a lot of changes are difficult to review.
-It's also more demanding to give constructive feedback to them.
+- Rather than submitting one large PR, it's better to break it into smaller ones.
+This makes reviewing and providing constructive feedback easier.

 #### 3. Add meaningful information

 - A descriptive title and detailed description of your changes help the reviewer gain context.
 - Include links to relevant issues.
-- If you follow a recommended approach, for example from an article, link it in the PR.
+- If you follow an article's recommended approach, for example, link it in the PR.
 - If you have questions, don't hesitate to add them!

 #### 4. Keep a clear git history in mind